-The highest level of a constituent allowed in drinking water. the The range of presence for which the constituent was detected in the drinking water. ost recent ests were cted.
+The highest level of a constituent allowed in drinking water.
+The range of presence for which the constituent was detected in the drinking water.
+The average amount of a constituent detected in the drinking water. ost recent Ests were cted.
 Describes the most likely ways a constituent enters the drinking water.
-Wording provided by the USEPA. unniking water.
-Primary Standards - Health Based (units) Primary MCL PHG (MCLG) Range of Detection Average Level Most Recent Sampling Date Typical Source of Constituent The highest level for which the constituent Subs itance A (mg/L) 50 0.6 ND - 40 20 2019 Erosion of natural deposits; residue from some surface water treatment processes has no known or expected health risks.
-Subs tance Β (μg/L) 6 1 0.1 - 2.8 1.7 2016 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder
+Wording provided by the USEPA. uninking water.
+Primary Standards - Health Based (units) Primary MCL PHG (MCLG) Range of Detection Average Level Most Recent Sampling Date Typical Source of Constituent The highest level for which the constituent Substance A (mg/L) 50 0.6 ND - 40 20 2019 Erosion of natural deposits; residue from some surface water treatment processes has no known or expected health risks.
+Substance B (μg/L) 6 1 0.1 - 2.8 1.7 2016 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder

-YOUR WATER MEETS ALL CURRENT FEDERAL AND STATE REQUIREMENTS
+VOLD WATER MEETS ALL CURRENT FERENAL AND STATE REQUIREMENTS